 A tight one predicted here with both sides showing mid table form over recent weeks, picking up 2/3 of their available points in their last three matches.

 Young Munster have been the most consistent team of the two, the main difference being that they have managed to swap narrow losses for narrow wins over their last couple of matches.
 Hinch on the other hand had been hitting big losses but had responded in recent weeks with big wins until they were tuned over by league leaders Cork Con last weekend.

 It’s the tightest defence in the league away to the second highest scorers.
-I think home advantage will count to give Hinch the win though Young Munster will get something out of the game.
+I think home advantage will count enough to give Hinch the win, though Young Munster will get something out of the game.